TUWAIQ-PYTHON-4/PROJECT-1/README.md

 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## Example Project :  An online Tickets Store :

-#### Overview : An online store that sells fruits to customers.
+#### Overview : An online store that sells tickets to customers.
 This online store has 2 main users.
 The customer and the manager of the store .
 Each one of them should be able to do the following tasks for the store to function properly .

 #### As a customer I should be able to do the following :
+- Add Activities .
-- Browse  Products .
+- Browse  Activities .
-- View the product info (summary, specs, price, quantity , etc.)
+- View the Activity's info (Name, Start date, Duration, Place , Capacity, Price.)
-- Search for Products.
+- Search for Activities.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .
+- Make a resrivation .
+- view the resereved activites info.
+- Exit.

 #### Usage :
- Explain to the user how to use your project . for example:
+ Explain to the user how to use your project .

- - type in search product_name to search for a product.
+ - type in search the number of the choice you wanna make.
- - type in list_products to show all the products in the grocery.
+ - type in 1 if you want to add a new activity.
- - type in show product_name to get information about this product.
+ - type in 2 if you want to Show a the activitys you have added.
+ - type in 3 if you want to view a spesific activitys's info then write the name of the activity.
+ - type in 4 if you want to make a resrevation then enter the name of the activity and fill in your info.
- - type in buy product_name to buy the product .
+ - type in 5 if you want to view the list of the resrevations you made.
- - and so on...
+ - type in 6 to exit.

 ### For your project.
 Edit this README.md file to include your own project name,  overview, user stories, and usage.